-The Early Years Foundation Stage (EYFS) is the statutory framework that sets the standards that all Early Years providers must meet to ensure that children learn and develop well and are kept healthy and safe.
+The new EYFS Framework and Development Matters documents are used as the basis of our early years.
+The new Development Matters gives statements for the ages of the children.
 It promotes teaching and learning to ensure children are ready for school and gives children the broad range of knowledge and skills that provide the right foundation for good future progress through school and life.

 The emphasis is on the three prime areas of learning which are Communication and Language, Personal, Social and Emotional and Physical Development.
 These three areas are taught through the four specific areas which are Literacy, Mathematics, Understanding the World and Expressive Arts and Design.
 Emphasis is laid on the Characteristics of Effective Learning, which are playing and exploring, active learning and creating and thinking critically; the ways in which your child learns.